 After a visit to our university medical center and a run in with some pretty unprofessional medical staff in December 2019, I realized the two treatments for my disease were not going to be options for me.
 I had made great improvements since March and though I wasn’t cured I also wasn’t progressing–and that was a good sign.
 I decided to forego the risky band-aid treatments and fight the cause of my illness at its source.

 Update: 3/21 I tried subcutaneous IG in the summer of 2020 and it made me worse.
 Treatments were stopped.
+And the doctors recommended I “wing it” at home alone.
+They signed off on my case and offered me no additional help.
+Abandoned again.

 Changes and hard work